lowell house guide

 TV is located in the living room.
 To connect to the Sonos sound system, press the Bluetooth button on the back of the white speaker located near the window to connect your phone.
 Music can only be played inside the house when the doors and windows are closed.
 Absolutely no music outside per the City of Palm Springs.

-The fireplace uses gas.
+The indoor fireplace uses gas.
 To ignite, simply turn the black dial located to the left of the log pile.
 Do not leave fire unattended.
 A fire extinguisher is located in the hallway adjacent to the coffee maker.
+The gas fire pit in the back yard can be ignited by turning the knob on and lighting with a torch lighter (located in the kitchen drawer).